Tl;Dr:

 Looking at the part in relation to the whole

-Managing the app’s extensive content did prove to be relatively challenging, as the developer anticipated!
-However, it wasn’t an impossible task once each page was broken down and reviewed in relation to the overall hierarchy, which the card sort helped immensely with.
+Managing Renshuu's extensive content did prove to be relatively challenging, as the developer anticipated!
+However, it wasn’t an impossible task once each page was broken down and reviewed in relation to the overall hierarchy, which the card sort was invaluable for.

 Next Steps